 Elon Musk has done a good job of making the launch industry a feasible start-up idea for individuals rather than countries to create companies around.
-A unique direction Relativity Space, a private American aerospace manufacturer company headquartered in Los Angeles, California is taking is incorporating 3D technology into its manufacturing process.
+A unique direction Relativity Space, a private American aerospace manufacturer company headquartered in Los Angeles, California, is taking is incorporating 3D technology into its manufacturing process.

 Techcrunch visited the company’s bustling headquarters near LAX and found their activities to be eye-opening

-“Relativity has been on our radar for a couple of years now, and to be honest, we were all a bit skeptical when the proposition of 3D-printing a rocket was revealed.
+“Relativity has been on our radar for a couple of years now, and to be honest, we were all a bit sceptical when the proposition of 3D-printing a rocket was revealed.
 After all, additive manufacturing is known for its speed, not the strength or detail of its products.
 But our recent visit to the company’s bustling headquarters near LAX was an eye-opening one.”
-Techcrunch’s post about the experience reads.
+Techcrunch’s post about the experience reads:

 Tim Ellis who has been through the beginning stages of the manufacturing process design to the latest high-precision, large-format 3D printing process to be used and also going through live testing will be on stage at TC Sessions: Space on June 25, sharing insights on the startup journey, technical details and plans for the company’s future.